-This Paint Stick American Flag Handprint Craft is such a cute patriotic keepsake!
+This American Flag Handprint Craft for Preschoolers is such a cute patriotic keepsake made using paint sticks!

-For your convenience, I’ve provided shop-able ad links to products used to make this paint stick craft; read our disclosure policy here.
+For your convenience, I’ve provided shop-able ad links to products used to make our wooden American flag; read our disclosure policy here.

 - Wooden paint sticks